ONLINE HELP

 The notions of relative path and absolute path are very important in an FTP application.

-• A path starting with a slash is considered as being an absolute path: it is the path in relation to the root of the FTP server (parameter specific to the server).
+• A path beginning with a slash is considered an absolute path.
+This path is relative to the root of the FTP server (server-specific parameter).

-• A path not starting with a slash is considered as being a relative path, which means a path given in relation to the current directory.
-This current directory can be returned or modified by FTPCurrentDir.
+• If the path does not begin with a slash, it is considered a relative path, i.e. the path relative to the current directory.
+This current directory can be obtained or changed using FTPCurrentDir.

 AndroidAndroid Widget